Welcome to LifeTein Understanding Life, one protein at a time

 peptide synthesis Order

-The use of peptide libraries as a research tool in chemistry and biology laboratories has expanded significantly in recent years.
+The use of peptide libraries and peptide arrays as a research tool in chemistry and biology laboratories has increased significantly in recent years.

 peptide library drug screening

-LifeTein's peptide library technologies are optimized for the assessment of biochemical interactions.
-Our continuous-flow peptide synthesis platform, PeptideSynTM, provides opportunities for high-throughput drug screening and identification of protein interactions.
-Our peptide library program can synthesize peptides of up to 20 amino acids in length in individually labeled vials.
-The minimum order size is 48 peptides.
-Each peptide undergoes strict quality control to guarantee accuracy.
+LifeTein's peptide library technologies are optimized for assessing biochemical interactions.
+Our continuous-flow peptide synthesis platform, PeptideSynTM, provides opportunities for high-throughput drug screening and the identification of protein-protein interactions.

 peptide library types